jcarenza67/Hallways/README.md

 * 9:58: Switched back to old controller and am going to try and add certain animations to the character.
 Doors open and close with the player now!
 * 10:34: Added walls, floor, door, and light to the basement.
 Dimmed the lights of all lamps.
 * 2:56: In the middle of setting up a teleport transition so player doesnt see empty space.
+* 4:12: Duplicated hallway and am approaching teleportation transition differently.
+Going to try and make it so the player can't see the teleportation.

 # License